By Trae Jacobs,

 - Making time lapses

 - Use Continuous Recording

-Here is what you get without using a SD Card:
+Here is what you get without using an SD Card:

 As you can see, you can still use the Wyze Camera for general use without an SD card, but we recommend getting one anyways.
 It lets you utilize the full functionality of the Wyze Camera like continuous recording.

-Many people upgraded to using a SD Card to keep an eye on their garden, or see what animals are doing in their large yards.
-Perhaps, a wild deer occasionally comes by and you want to see what it’s doing.
-A 12 second recording will give you a glimpse, but it only records video every 5 minutes.
+Many people upgraded to using an SD Card to keep an eye on their garden or see what animals are doing in their large yards.
+Perhaps, a wild deer occasionally comes by, and you want to see what it’s doing.
+A 12-second recording will give you a glimpse, but it only records a video every 5 minutes.

-With a SD Card, you can review what happened before and after.
+With an SD Card, you can review what happened before and after.

 Limit Motion Detection through Detection Zone Settings

 This may be a hidden feature to most, but Wyze lets you customize what motion detection it senses.